 The References detailed below are the sources of the subject matter eligible for assessment in the REG section, to the extent that the subject matter is included in the blueprint's content areas, groups and topics.
 Further, the assessment of the subject matter described in a representative task that identifies an organization, publication, law, regulation, standard or framework is limited to the specific sections of the References detailed below.
 Similarly, subject matter identified in a representative task and related subject matter is eligible for assessment to the extent it is included in the References detailed below.
+The subject matter eligible for assessment is limited to the References detailed below and does not extend to links or references within these References to other sources.

-- Revised Model Business Corporation Act
+- · Revised Model Business Corporation Act

 - Revised Uniform Limited Partnership Act

 - · Revised Uniform Partnership Act

-- · Uniform Accountancy Act
+- Uniform Accountancy Act

 - · Uniform Commercial Code

 - Internal Revenue Code of 1986, as amended

 - Treasury Department Circular No. 230, Regulations Governing Practice before the Internal Revenue Service

 - Treasury Regulations

-- · Other administrative pronouncements regarding federal taxation
+- Other administrative pronouncements regarding federal taxation

-- · Case law on federal taxation
+- Case law on federal taxation

 - Public Law 86-272

 - Bankruptcy Abuse Prevention and Consumer Protection Act of 2005

 - Patient Protection and Affordable Care Act

 - The Foreign Corrupt Practices Act of 1977

 - Uniform Division of Income for Tax Purposes Act (UDITPA)

-- · Current textbooks on business law, federal taxation, accounting and ethics
+- Current textbooks on business law, federal taxation, accounting and ethics